HarshiniVasu/YelpCamp/README.md

 # YelpCamp Application
-The app can be lauched at : https://safe-tor-64337.herokuapp.com/
+The app can be launched at : https://safe-tor-64337.herokuapp.com/